raspberrypilearning/code-a-carol/en/step_5.md

 ![120 BPM](images/120bpm.png)

-+ At the start of your program, add this code to tell the music to play at 120BPM (beats per minute):
++ At the start of your program, add this code to tell the music to play at 120 BPM (beats per minute):

 ```ruby
 use_bpm 120